CSCfi/csc-env-eff/hands-on/linux_prerequisites/basic-linux-commands.md

 ls
 ```

 3. Let's make a directory (replace YourName with your name, for example: MariasTestFolder)!
-Try ls to see if the folder is now there!
+Try `ls` to see if the folder is now there!
 ```bash
 mkdir YourNameTestFolder
 ls
 ```

 4. Go to that folder.
-Note, that if you just type cd and the first letter of the folder name,  then hit tab key, the terminal completes the name.
+Note, that if you just type `cd` and the first letter of the folder name,  then hit 'tab' key, the terminal completes the name.
 Handy!
 ```bash
 cd YourNameTestFolder
 ```

-5. Let's download a file into this new folder. wget is the command for downloading from URL.
+5. Let's download a file into this new folder. `wget` is the command for downloading from URL.
 ```bash
 wget https://github.com/CSCfi/csc-env-eff/raw/master/hands-on/linux_prerequisites/my-first-file.sh
 ```

 6. What kind of file did you get?
 What's in that file now?
 What size is it?
-Let's use ls command with some extra parameters, and less command to check out how the file looks like.
+Let's use `ls` command with some extra parameters, and `less`  command to check out how the file looks like.
 ```bash
 ls -lth
 less my-first-file.sh
 ```
-To exit the "less" preview of the file, hit q.
+To exit the `less` preview of the file, hit 'q'.

 7. Let's make a copy of this file (again, replace YourName with your name).
 ```bash